FoxWhiskey/clickclock/README.md

 ## What are the features of `clickclock`
 * `clickclock` fetches the actual time over NTP and Wifi and sets the clockwork  hands accordingly
 * electrical impulses for the clockwork drive are generated on ESSP8266 timer1 interrupts.
 * the minute-based timer interrupt is synchronised to the first second of the (NTP-)minute.
 The minute hand is moved within the first 100ms of the minute.
-If the ISR is synchronised to NTP, the onboard LED begins flashing @ 0,5Hz.
+If the ISR is synchronised to NTP, the onboard LED indicates each second (1Hz flash, at a duty cycle of 50ms).
 * a basic mechanism to make the current hand position of the clockwork known to the software.
 Without knowledge of the hand position the correct time cannot be set automatically.
+* correct clockwork display by setting a _compensation minute_ (see below).
 * _fun with clocks_ - functions to help kids reading analogue clockworks (yet to be implemented)

 ## Software Setup